-However, this is set to change.
-The government introduced a draft Tenant Fees Bill in November 2017 with the aim of making residential letting more affordable for tenants.
-This will introduce a ban on letting fees paid by tenants on housing in England.
+The government introduced The Tenant Fees Act in 2019 with the aim of making residential letting more affordable for tenants.
+This bans letting fees paid by tenants on housing in England.

 - A refundable holding deposit of no more than one week's rent

 - Payments associated with early termination of a tenancy, when requested by the tenant